MaxMcCarthy/Flight-Predictor/README.md

 - Constraints
   - when creating tables (specify NOT NULL for fields)
 - Views
-  - get info on average wait times
+  - average wait times in security lines

 ## Initial Project Demo